 The family planning and responsible parenthood seminar, on the other hand, is held at the health department (specifically the Division of Maternal and Child Health) of your municipal/city hall.

-In most areas, family planning and marriage counseling seminar are combined into one program and conducted at the same venue.
+In most areas, family planning and marriage counseling seminars are combined into one program and conducted at the same venue.

 Be sure to check the schedules as some are conducted daily while others have a specific schedule within the week.

 Note: Young couples are required by law to attend the seminar.
 In fact, bypassing the pre-marriage seminar is grounds for annulment.